 Working cooperatively with BBIS students and teachers, the Student Council represents the student body, by offering them a voice and a chance to contribute to the BBIS community.
 We are dedicated to serving BBIS students and we seek opportunities to bring our school community together.

 Taking action to make a difference is our goal!
-By initiating community-building activities such as Spirit Days and fundraising events like the Penny Drive and BBIS Calendar, we strive to build a supportive, happy and respectful environment in which everyone feels welcome and valued.
+By initiating community-building activities such as Spirit Days and fundraising events, we strive to build a supportive, happy and respectful environment in which everyone feels welcome and valued.

 Student Council representatives are selected by their classmates to become a member of Student Council for one year.
 Representatives from the Grades 1-5 homerooms meet every week during their lunch break to discuss a variety of school related issues.
 Currently, our Primary Student Council consists of 14 students and three advisors.